 - Flathead screwdriver

-- Park your Porsche and set the parking brake.
+- Park the Porsche and set the parking brake.

 - Pull the hood release and open the hood.